Apparently, the NSA was not too happy with the fact that DES, which was

 using ROM dumps of the two PX-1000 variants,

-In his Bachelor Thesis , he scrutinises the original DES implementation
+In his Bachelor Thesis , he scrutinised the original DES implementation

-and comes to the conclusion that it has been implemented correctly.
+and came to the conclusion that it has been implemented correctly.
 Furthermore,

-and comes to the conclusion that it is a stream cipher, but that further
+and concluded that it is a stream cipher, but that further

 research is needed to determine its strength or weakness.